pygame/pygame/docs/reST/ref/freetype.rst

       calculations unless overriden specifically in the \`render()` or
       \`get_size()` calls, via the 'style' parameter.

+   .. attribute:: wide

+      | :sl:`Gets or sets the font's wide style`
+      | :sg:`wide -> bool`

+      Gets or sets whether the font will be stretched horizontally when drawing text.
+It produces a result simular to font.Font's bold.
+This style is only available for unrotated text.

    .. attribute:: fixed_width

       | :sl:`Gets whether the font is fixed-width`